ampproject/amp-wp/readme.txt

 - **AMP-first Experiences support**: enabling full-site AMP experiences without sacrificing the flexibility of the platform, or the fidelity of content.
 - **Many Optimizations**: A myriad of code, performance, and developer experience improvements: from customization flexibility, to better UI flows, internationalization, accessibility, etc.

+The plugin can be configured to follow one of three different template modes: Native, Transitional, or Reader.
+When configured to operate in Reader or Transitional modes, a given content type can have a canonical URL as well as a corresponding AMP URL.
+This does not mean that the site will be using a mobile theme, or that the AMP URL is used for redirecting users accessing the content from mobile devices.
+Instead, the AMP version will be served to mobile visitors when then encounter the content via platforms such as Twitter, Pinterest, Google Search, and others.

 With the official AMP plugin for WordPress, the WordPress ecosystem is provided with the capabilities and tools it needs to build world-class AMP experiences without deviating from its standard, flexible, and well-known content creation workflow.

 == Installation ==